 For more information about using the Android SDK Manager, see SDK Manager.

 Create a new Xamarin.Android project.
 If you are new to Android development with Xamarin, see Hello, Android to learn about creating Android projects.
 When you create an Android project, be sure to configure the version settings for Android 5.0.
-In Xamarin Studio, navigate to Project Options > Build > General and set Target framework to Android 5.0 (Lollipop) or later:
+In Visual Studio for Mac, navigate to Project Options > Build > General and set Target framework to Android 5.0 (Lollipop) or later:

 Under Project Options > Build > Android Application, set minimum and target Android version to Automatic - use target framework version: